AlexaCRM/alexacrm.github.io/integration-cds/gravity-forms.md

 <br>
 To create a Dataverse Feed, you need to click `Settings` -> `Dataverse` without closing your Gravity form.
 <br>
-Then click `Add New`, select crm table, action type(create or update) and map form fields to crm fields(set a correspondence between the column name from crm (key) and the column name from the gravity form(value)).
+Then click `Add New`, select crm table, action type(create or update) and map form columns to crm columns(set a correspondence between the column name from crm (key) and the column name from the gravity form(value)).

-## Dynamic field population
+## Dynamic column population

-If you want to set default values for fields you can follow these instructions:
+If you want to set default values for columns you can follow these instructions:

-1. To set default value for standard fields go to `Field settings` tab - `Advanced`.
+1. To set default value for standard columns go to `Field settings` tab - `Advanced`.
-2. To add lookup field you should go to `Add Fields` tab and choose `Dataverse Lookup` from `Advanced Fields` tab.
+2. To add lookup column you should go to `Add Fields` tab and choose `Dataverse Lookup` from `Advanced Fields` tab.
 Then you need to open the `Appearance` tab and set default value.

-If you want to set default values dynamically for fields using the form's field_values attribute (see [Dynamically Populating a Field](https://docs.gravityforms.com/using-dynamic-population/), you can follow the following instructions.
+If you want to set default values dynamically for columns using the form's field_values attribute (see [Dynamically Populating a Field](https://docs.gravityforms.com/using-dynamic-population/), you can follow the following instructions.

 1. Add a new field, go to `Advanced Settings` and check the `Allow field to be populated dynamically` checkbox.
 2. Specify a parameter name just below the `Allow field to be populated dynamically` checkbox and save the parameter name.
-3. Map the field to one of the Dataverse fields in the `Dataverse Feed` settings.
+3. Map the field to one of the Dataverse columns in the `Dataverse Feed` settings.
 4. Remember your Gravity Form id.
 5. Go to `Pages` -> `Add New` and choose `Custom HTML` block